It was the cover art that caught my eye.

 I expanded the window and squinted into the patchwork of Recently Played songs, trying to make sense of why it suddenly indicated a crime scene.

 This wasn’t one of HER tracks but it had to have been her that played it because I certainly had not.
 Then I spotted “Most Wanted” by Cults and estimated I hadn’t heard that since the time I had gone looking for a brand new retro fix in 2017.
+There was “Baby” by Donnie and Joe Emerson – almost an ancestral companion piece to those two.
 “Lovesong”.
 A Talking Heads compilation.
 None of that was hers.
-All the campus radio ephemera surrounding it – that wasn’t hers either as sure as the fact that she had dropped out of high school.
+All the campus radio ephemera surrounding it.
+That wasn’t hers either as sure as the fact that she had dropped out of high school.

 What else had she shared with him?

 I’d made a note to cancel the family subscription after I first noticed her songs resurfacing in the library months ago.

 At that time I felt it was nothing short of trespass, especially as she had her own account and which I still paid for.